Navassa Island: 1901 to present

-After absorbing the Lighthouse Service in 1939, the U.S. Coast Guard serviced the light twice each year.
+After absorbing the Lighthouse Service in 1939, the U.S. Coast Guard serviced the light twice yearly.
 The U.S. Navy set up an observation post for the duration of World War II.
 The island has been uninhabited since then.
 Fishermen, mainly from Haiti, fish the waters around Navassa.

-A scientific expedition from Harvard University studied the land and marine life of the island in 1930.
-After World War II amateur radio operators occasionally visited to operate from the territory, which is accorded "entity" (country) status by the American Radio Relay League.
-The callsign prefix is KP1.
-From 1903 to 1917, Navassa was a dependency of the U.S. Guantanamo Bay Naval Base, and from 1917 to 1996, it was under United States Coast Guard administration.
+As part of the Parish–Smithsonian Expedition to Haiti in 1930, Smithsonian naturalists Alexander Wetmore and Waston Perrygo stopped at Navassa to document and collect examples of the island's birds and other terrestrial and marine wildlife.

+From 1917 to 1996, Navassa was under the administration of the United States Coast Guard.
 In 1996, the Coast Guard dismantled the light on Navassa, which ended its interest in the island.
 Consequently, the Department of the Interior assumed responsibility for the civil administration of the area, and placed the island under its Office of Insular Affairs.
 For statistical purposes, Navassa was grouped with the now-obsolete term United States Miscellaneous Caribbean Islands and is now grouped with other islands claimed by the U.S. under the Guano Islands Act as the United States Minor Outlying Islands.

-In 1997, an American salvager, Bill Warren, made a claim to Navassa to the Department of State based on the Guano Islands Act.
+In 1997, an American salvager, Bill Warren, claimed Navassa to the Department of State based on the Guano Islands Act.
 On March 27, 1997, the Department of the Interior rejected the claim on the basis that the Guano Islands Act applies only to islands which, at the time of the claim, are not "appertaining to" the United States.
 The department's opinion said that Navassa is and remains a U.S. possession "appertaining to" the United States and is "unavailable to be claimed" under the Guano Islands Act.

 A 1998 scientific expedition led by the Center for Marine Conservation in Washington, D.C., described Navassa as "a unique preserve of Caribbean biodiversity."
-Aside from a few extinctions covered below, the island's land and offshore ecosystems have mostly survived the 20th century.
+Aside from a few extinctions, the island's land and offshore ecosystems have mostly survived the 20th century.